jbarratt/awsprice/README.md

 # AWSPrice: AWS Pricing via a simple grammar

+## Installation

+You should be able to

+	go get -u github.com/jbarratt/awsprice/...

+and end up with an `awsprice` binary.
+(Which, as of now, has very limited functionality.)

 ## Goals

 Make it quick and easy to figure out prices for AWS configurations.